-The University of Michigan Injury Center is a comprehensive CDC-funded Injury Control Research Center that addresses urgent injury issues with research, education, and outreach.
+The University of Michigan Injury Prevention Center is a comprehensive CDC-funded Injury Control Research Center that addresses urgent injury issues with research, education, and outreach.

 The Center benefits from the vast educational, research, outreach, and policy resources of the University of Michigan, Wayne State University, and Michigan State University to address the burden of injury in Michigan and the Great Lakes Region.